Table of Contents

 It is generally recommended that tubing and other accessories are cleaned at least once a week.
 When cleaning the tubing you should use warm soapy water in the sink or a basin and then air-dry it when done.
-It is advisable that you include your CPAP mask when cleaning the tubing and other accessories.
+You should include your CPAP mask when cleaning the tubing and other accessories.

 You need to note, that unlike the CPAP tubing, the mask requires more regular attention.
 This is because it comes into contact with your skin every single day.
 Consequently, we recommend that you clean your mask every single day.

-Over the course of a single night, a huge amount of sweat, dead skin cells, and oil will accumulate in your CPAP mask.
+Throughout a single night, a considerable amount of sweat, dead skin cells, and oil will accumulate in your CPAP mask.
 This filth will definitely interfere with the effectiveness and the quality of your sleep.
 In fact, it may very well make your situation worse.

-There are a number of ways you can clean your CPAP mask, they include:
+There are several ways you can clean your CPAP mask; they include: